fberrizbeitia/revision-history-summary-view/README.md

 The plugin uses the XML::SemanticDiff perl module.

+## EPrints Version

-## This version is tested on EPrints 3.3.12
+Current version of the plugin is tested on EPrints 3.3.12

 # About and Contact